Six Steps To A Beautiful Interior Plant Display

 - Use matching pots that complement the colors of your rooms.

-- Dust your plants and give them a shower a couple of times a year.
+- Dust your plants and shower them a couple of times a year.

 - Re-pot plants when roots have circled the pots.

 Pot-bound plants show weak growth.
 Bump up the plant to the next size pot; don’t make a huge jump.
-Use the very best sterile potting soil possible-we recommend our own special potting mix which is loaded with nutrients and life-giving air spaces.
+Use the very best sterile potting soil possible - we recommend our special potting mix, which is loaded with nutrients and life-giving air spaces.
 Cheap potting soils are a disaster for good plant growth as they are usually poorly drained.
 If you dread the mess of re-potting, bring the plants to the garden center, choose a pot, and plant them at our potting bar (or we can do it for you).

-- Water the plants according to the directions on the label.
+- Water the plants according to the directions on the labels